 Don’t forget that you can contact me on my contacts page and have a chat about open book exams!

-See you at the next blog post and have a great weekend!
+See you at the next blog post.

 Disclaimer: Featured image designed from Canva.

 Aw, this is super reassuring, I’m about to start my first year of big stressful exams.
 I hope you’re feeling much more mentally rested now 🙂